EUCAIM/Glossary/2-Glossary.md

 ### FAIR Principles

 Principles to define the Findability, Accessibility, Interoperability, and Reuse of resources for humans and computers at the source.
 For example, the principles emphasise machine-actionability (i.e., the capacity of computational systems to find, access, interoperate, and reuse data with none or minimal human intervention) because humans increasingly rely on computational support to deal with data as a result of the increase in volume, complexity, and creation speed of data [[30]](3-References.md#ref-30).
-Findable: Data and supplementary materials have sufficiently rich metadata and a unique and persistent identifier.
+- Findable: Data and supplementary materials have sufficiently rich metadata and a unique and persistent identifier.
-Accessible: Metadata and data are understandable to humans and machines.
+- Accessible: Metadata and data are understandable to humans and machines.
 Data is deposited in a trusted repository.
-Interoperable: Metadata uses a formal, accessible, shared, and broadly applicable language for knowledge representation.
+- Interoperable: Metadata uses a formal, accessible, shared, and broadly applicable language for knowledge representation.
-Reusable: Data and collections have a clear usage licence and provide accurate information on provenance [[31]](3-References.md#ref-31).
+- Reusable: Data and collections have a clear usage licence and provide accurate information on provenance [[31]](3-References.md#ref-31).

-### Federated Catalogue

-Metadata catalogue that stores the clinical and imaging metadata within the different federated data nodes of the Atlas of Cancer Images, as a federated search endpoint compliant with the EUCAIM federated query requirements.

 ### Federated  Core services

 The Federated Core Services are the functional components that enable interoperability between independent data providers while maintaining a unified user experience.
 These services ensure that data remains distributed across different nodes but can still be searched, accessed, and managed in a standardized manner.
-Key Federated Core Services include Authentication and Authorization Infrastructure (AAI) for secure user authentication, Public Catalogue to store metadata and enable dataset discovery, Federated Search to query datasets across multiple federated nodes, Negotiator to handle access requests and manage compliance, Monitoring to track system performance, and Helpdesk for user support.
+Key Federated Core Services include Authentication and Authorization Infrastructure (AAI) for secure user authentication, Public Catalogue to store metadata and enable dataset discovery, Federated Search to query datasets across multiple federated nodes, Negotiator to handle access requests and manage compliance, monitoring to track system performance, and Helpdesk for user support.
 Unlike the Central Core Infrastructure, which provides the technical backbone, the Federated Core Services focus on how users interact with the data, ensuring that datasets across multiple nodes are findable, accessible, and governed under a federated framework.
 These services enable seamless collaboration between data providers and researchers while respecting data privacy, ownership, and access control policies.

+### Federated Catalogue

+Metadata catalogue that stores the clinical and imaging metadata within the different federated data nodes of the Atlas of Cancer Images, as a federated search endpoint compliant with the EUCAIM federated query requirements.

 ### Federated data analysis

 Federated data analysis describes an analysis that is performed on multiple (often geographically) separated datasets.
 During this analysis, the data is not exchanged and can stay, for example, behind a given institution’s firewall.
 Only the interim results of a local analysis are exchanged between the data-hosting sites [[32]](3-References.md#ref-32).
 The aggregated non-identifiable results from each local analysis are pooled and returned to the Data User.

-### Federated Query

-A search method executed within the framework of a federated database system that enables simultaneous querying of multiple data sources across multiple systems presenting unified results.
-The federated search translates the query or queries into different formats which are understandable by each data source, via harmonising data models, schemas and query languages to ensure accurate and comprehensive data retrieval.
-As a result, users obtain relevant information, such as, the number of subjects that meet a specific criteria through a unified result set.
-There are two areas of consideration in federated search:
-On the central core services, which consist of the front-end, its back-end, the federated query brokering system, and the certificate storage.
-On the provider's side, the query dispatcher, the store, and the data holders customised components to translate the query into the local format.

 ### Federated learning